|

 A collage of steps showing how to build a wooden frame measuring, staining, mounting, and strengthening the corners with nails.

-2. Take a 1 by 2, and cut off two pieces for the top and bottom of your picture frame.
+2. Using 1 by 2 lumber, cut two boards for the top and bottom of the frame.

 Here is the final picture frame with a canvas.
 It adds a bit of warmth to our very white kitchen.